phuongvnguyen/ETL-for-stock-price/README.md

 # ETL-for-stock-price

 This program is to do the ETL process for the data on the stock price.
-Specification requirements: pandas, alpha_vantage, sqlite.
+Specification requirements include the following libraries, such as pandas, alpha_vantage, sqlite.
 In this program, we target the stock of the Apple company.
 Thus, one might modify this configuration for his/her own need.